How To Create Organizational Units in the Admin Console

 You can let some people in your organization use a feature or service in their managed Google account, but not others.
 For example, if you’re a Google Workspace administrator, you might turn on Google Hangouts only for your support team, or you might let only the sales department share public calendars.
 You can also tailor settings for different Chrome devices.
 Just group users or devices that have specific requirements into organizational units.
 Then apply your desired settings to each of those units.

 To change settings for a single user or device, create an organization for just that user or device.
 A user or device belongs to only one organizational unit and inherits that organization’s settings.

 Build a hierarchy

-Create as many organizational units as you want—either at the same level or in a hierarchy.
+Create as many organizational units in the Google Admin console as you want—either at the same level or in a hierarchy.
 Each child inherits settings from its parent, which you can then customize.
 Changing a setting at a higher level changes the setting for all sub-organizations that inherit that setting.
 Custom settings, however, remain unchanged.

 If you use multiple domains

 You can mix and match users from all your domains in an organizational unit.
 In fact, users in all your domains are initially in the same top-level organization.
 To change settings for users in a particular domain, create an organization for just those users.

 3. Enter a name in the Name of organizational unit field.